 Current Position: Partner Areas of Practice: Bankruptcy Law; Taxation Law Bar Admissions: Ohio, 1976; US Federal Court, 1976 Education: Gonzaga University School of Law, Spokane, Washington, 1976 — JD (Doctor of Jurisprudence); City University of New York at Hunter College, New York, 1973 — BA (Bachelor of Arts) Honors, Cum Laude

-Personal Life & Community Involvement
+Personal Life & Community

 In 1994, Mr. Feit volunteered for a seat on the board of Jewish Family Service of Greater Toledo, moved up in the ranks where he served three years as president and three years as immediate past president.
-He has also served as president of Jewish Senior Service of Greater Toledo for three years.
+He has also served as president of the Jewish Senior Service of Greater Toledo for three years.
 He now proudly serves as the immediate past president of Jewish Senior Service of Greater Toledo, president of the Jewish Senior Service Supporting Organization, and president of the Jewish Federation of Greater Toledo.